Chris Flynn (author): Bibliography

 Flynn's first novel, A Tiger in Eden was released in Australia by Text Publishing in March 2012.
 It was shortlisted for the 2013 Commonwealth Book Prize.
 His second novel, The Glass Kingdom was released in May 2014 and his third, Mammoth, was published in March 2020.

 McSweeney's issue 41, released July 2012, features a portfolio of fiction by Indigenous Australian writers, Terra Australis: Four Stories from Aboriginal Australian Writers, curated, edited and introduced by Flynn.

-Flynn contributed to a regular column, Odd Jobs, on The Paris Review Daily, the blog page of The Paris Review.
-He has written for the Griffith Review, The Age, The Australian, The Books and Arts Daily Show on ABC Radio National, Meanjin, The Big Issue Australia and many other publications.
+Flynn contributed to a regular column, Odd Jobs, on The Paris Review Daily, the blog of The Paris Review.
+He has written for the Griffith Review, The Age, The Australian, The Books and Arts Daily Show on Radio National, Meanjin, The Big Issue and many other publications.

-Mammoth was shortlisted for the Fiction prize at the 2021 Indie Book Awards.
+Mammoth was shortlisted for Fiction Book of the Year at the 2021 Indie Book Awards.
+Here Be Leviathans was shortlisted for the Steele Rudd Award for a Short Story Collection at the 2023 Queensland Literary Awards.